curityio/nginx_oauth_proxy_module/Questions.md

    https://github.com/curityio/token-handler-encryption-tests

 2. Right now all of the token handler work uses hex encoding for encrypted cookies.\
-   I was thinking this should be updated to base64url encoded (4 characters for every 3 bytes), since cookie size is an issue.\
+   I was thinking this should be updated to base64url encoded (4 characters for every 3 bytes), since keeping cookies small is important.\
    Base64 can have some characters that are not valid for cookies, and this is in line with JWEs and RFC7515.

 3. Should we return a JSON body in NGINX module error responses?\